 Curb Your Power has only been launched in Victoria.
 When we have more info about other states, we’ll let you know and see if you’re keen to get on board!

-If you don’t hit your Curb Target, you will not be able to claim a power saving or be entered into the draw for the power savings.
+If you don’t hit your Curb Target, you will not be able to claim a power credit.
 We have set the Curb Target as an achievable figure, so if you don’t hit it first time, head to our How to Curb page for tips to help you reduce your usage next time.
 And remember, if you attempted to hit your Curb Target then you’ve likely reduced your usage, which means you’ve saved money!

 If you are away for consecutive days before an Event, then our calculation will assume your Baseline is low and you may not be considered a successful participant.